 Step 6: Give the new virtual interface a unique SSID.
-We used Potcasting-Repeater, but you can use whatever name you like.
+We used Potcasting-Repeat, but you can use whatever name you like.
 Just don’t use the same name as your primary network.

-Step 2: Next, under the Virtual Interface section, you’ll establish the settings you’ll use to connect to this router.
+Step 9: Under the Virtual Interfaces section, you’ll establish the settings you’ll use to connect to this router.
 It’s best to make these identical to the settings in the Physical Interface section.

-Step 3: Hit Save, but hold off on Apply.
+Step 10: Hit* Save*, but again hold off on Apply Settings.

 Step 1: Change the local address to something other than what your primary router uses.
 We used 192.168.1.2.
 Take note of this IP, because you’ll need it later to configure your access point.